• Skip to primary navigation

 This is not an impossible task though, so if you’re serious about your book then there should be no problems.

-9. Become a Freelancer
+9. Become A Freelancer

 Fiverr is a great resource if you want to get paid to read books and be an active book reviewer.

-There are hundreds of people who need small tasks done and most of them are willing to pay good money for it.
+There are hundreds of people who need small tasks done, and most of them are willing to pay good money for it.

 The site works like this: the client posts the task that needs to be done, then all freelancers bid on it with their offer.
 If your bid is chosen then you will do the task and get paid for it.
 It’s really that simple!

-Sites: Get Paid To Read Books
+Best Sites: Get Paid To Read Books

-Let’s take a look at some sites where you can get paid to read books and even review books:
+Let’s take a look at some sites where you can get paid to read books and review books:

-1. Online Book Club
+2. Online Book Club

 Pay: $5 – $60

-2. Women’s Review of Books
+3. Women’s Review of Books

 Women’s Review of Books is a community that would hire you as a book reviewer.